datagrok-ai/public/help/compute/solver.md

   E2 = C2 * cos(2 * t) + P2
 ```

-Use expressions to simplify equations.
-They may depend on constants, parameters and the argument.

-You may customize an output of computations.
-Select columns and their captions in the `output`-block:
+To customize the computation output, select columns and their captions in the `output`-block:

 ```python
 #output: